simonewebdesign/elixir_pubsub/README.md

 ## Getting started

-You need to add this library as a dependency to your `mix.exs` file.
-For example:
+Add pubsub as a dependency to your `mix.exs` file:

 ``` elixir
 defp deps do